-Every second longer increases the intensity of the burn.
+Ten seconds passes very quickly, but for an injured person it can feel like both an instant and an eternity.
+Every second beyond ten increases the intensity of the burn.
 Every delay causes more severe damage to body tissue, eyes, or skin.

-ANSI Z358.1 details installation requirements for safety showers and eye wash equipment.
+ANSI Z358.1 details the installation requirements for safety showers and eye wash equipment.

-Location of emergency showers and eyewash stations must be on the same level as the potential hazard requiring their use.
-They must be free from obstructions and well-lit.
-Use clear, concise signage in a highly visible color, to make it easy for people to find.
-It should never take longer than 10 seconds (approximately 55 feet or 16.8 meters) to move from the incident to the safety shower.
+The location of emergency safety showers must be on the same level as the potential hazard requiring their use.
+They must be free from obstructions and well-lit with clear signage to make it easy for people to find.
+Under no circumstances should it take longer than 10 seconds to move from the incident to the safety shower.

 What are the OSHA Emergency Shower Requirements for Servicing and Maintenance?